cappecaps/JupBook/modelling/physics/pressure_theoretical_model.md

 # Introduction

 The atmosphere is a mass of air that is gravitationally bound to a planet.
-On Earth, phenomena as solar irradiation, water evaporation, precipitations, turbulent convective motion, Coriolis force, photochemical reactions, and many more, all contribute to the formation of a chaotic and extremely complex system that makes the modelling of the atmosphere not a trivial task.
+On Earth, phenomena as solar irradiation, water evaporation, precipitations, turbulent convective motion, Coriolis force, photochemical reactions, and many more, all contribute to the formation of a chaotic and out-of-equilibrium system that makes the modelling of the atmosphere a complex task.
 While we will try to be as _ab initio_ as possible, many of such factors cannot be easily modelled, and need to be implemented through the use empirical data.
 For example, to derive a mathematical expression for the atmospheric temperature at any given altitude is way too complex to be worth trying, and that is where measurements come to aid us.

 Here, we will model a fictitious atmosphere at equilibrium, where no net mass flux (wind) exists at any point of space.
-This simplification implies that our atmosphere is static and thus cannot simulate real world dynamics, nor predict the weather.
+This gross simplification implies that our atmosphere is static and thus cannot simulate the real world dynamics, nor predict the weather.
 Nonetheless, our model will prove to be extremely robust, at the cost of closing an eye and manually tune some of the empirical parameters.

 In the following section we will develop the theoretical model of Earth's atmosphere as accurately as we can be.
 Then, we will implement our final model in python and validate it by calculating known data, such as the total atmospheric mass.
 Finally, in the fourth section we will make use of measurements to more accurately model atmospheric conditions at any given time and position on Earth.